 Karen Mockensturm, Executive Director

-Executive Director Karen Ouriel Mockensturm holds a BFA in Theatre Performance from the University of Florida.
-Mrs. Mockensturm is the former Assistant to the Producing Artistic Director of Walnut Street Theatre in Philadelphia, PA, one of America’s premiere regional theaters.
+Karen Mockensturm holds a BFA in Theatre Performance from the University of Florida.
+Mrs. Mockensturm is a former arts administrator at the Walnut Street Theatre in Philadelphia, PA, one of America’s premiere regional theaters.
 Her tenure at the Walnut included seven seasons, where she also served as Casting Director for over 50 productions including national and international co-productions with Goodspeed Opera House, Coconut Grove Playhouse and The Derby Playhouse in England.
 A member of Actors’ Equity Association, the Screen Actors’ Guild and the American Federation of Radio & Television Artists, Mrs. Mockensturm’s professional acting career (as Karen Hinton) included work in radio, television, film, improvisational comedy, and regional theater across the country.
 Favorite roles include: She in Maybe Baby, It’s You!, Viola in Twelfth Night, Frenchy in Grease, Kyra in Skylight, and Mary in Vanities.
 A former teaching artist and acting instructor at the Walnut in Philadelphia and with the Roundabout Theatre Company, Creative Acting Company and Broadway Classroom in New York City, Mrs. Mockensturm relocated to Huntsville in November of 2002.
 She serves on the board of directors for the Women’s Economic Development Council (WEDC), and is active with Arts Huntsville and the Alabama Alliance for Arts Education.
 She is currently on faculty with Fantasy, teaching The Business of Acting to teens, Acting 3, and Acting 2 Scene Study.
-Mrs. Mockensturm currently serves as a member of Mayor Tommy Battle’s Arts Advisory Council.
+Mrs. Mockensturm serves as a member of Mayor Tommy Battle’s Arts & Culture Advisory Council.
 She received the Madison Alabama Chamber of Commerce’s 2015 Award for Excellence in Service and Leadership.
 She is a strong advocate of arts education and the proud parent of three children, two of whom who actively involved in theatre arts.
+Her third is a self proclaimed “dedicated audience member”!

 Kaylie Miller, Marketing/Publicity